-You'll be encouraged to incorporate material from the department’s excellent lecture series into your course work, to attend the Classics Coffee Hours, and to join Clava, the undergraduate classics club, or Eta Sigma Phi, the classics honor society.
+You'll be encouraged to attend the department’s excellent lecture series, to participate in the Classics Coffee Hours, and to join Eta Sigma Phi, the classics honor society.

-The department has close ties to the ongoing Roman frontier excavations at Nijmegen in the Netherlands and with others in Greece and Italy.
-You may apply to join these excavations in the summer; financial aid is available.
+The department has close ties to the ongoing Roman frontier excavations at Nijmegen in the Netherlands and with others in Israel, Greece, and Italy.
+You may apply to join these excavations in the summer, and financial aid is available.

 The University supports the American School of Classical Studies at Athens and the American Academy in Rome, making these facilities available to faculty and students.